IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Evaluation

-The upstream LLVM repository (commit \LLVMVersion{}) currently supports 21 architectures listed in ~\autoref{table:matcher_table_size}, excluding experimental ones.
-We only test on mature architectures that have a matcher table size larger than 25 000.
+The upstream LLVM repository (commit \LLVMVersion{}) currently supports 21 architectures.
+We only tested on mature architectures that had a matcher table size larger than \num{25000}, as shown in ~\autoref{table:matcher_table_size}.
 In addition, each architecture may provide different features that can be enabled on different hardware.
-For simplicity, we select the backend of some popular microchips, which has a predefined set of features.
-These backends are widely used from user product to server applications, justifying the variety of our choice.
-All architectures we tested are under active development.
-As a result, we select \numCPU{} \tCPU{s}\footnote{``\TCPU{}'' is used in LLVM to label a backend corresponding to a microchip.
-It can also refer to GPU or other DSP.} across \numArch{} architectures.
+For simplicity, we selected the backends of some popular microchips, which had a predefined set of features.
+These backends were widely used from user product to server applications, justifying the variety of our choice.
+All the architectures that we tested were under active development.
+As a result, we selected \numCPU{} \tCPU{s}\footnote{``\TCPU{}'' was used in LLVM to label a backend corresponding to a microchip.
+It can also refer to GPU, DSP or virtual targets like WebAssembly.} across \numArch{} architectures.

-We use two baseline fuzzers: AFL++ with no modification and AFL++ whose mutation module replaced with \fuzzmutate{}.
-We will refer to it as \fuzzmutate{} thereafter.
+We used two baseline fuzzers: (1) AFL++ with no modification, and (2) AFL++ whose mutation module was replaced with \fuzzmutate{}, referred to as \fuzzmutate{} thereafter.
 All fuzzers used AFL++'s default scheduling.
-For fairness, we collect the seeds generated by each fuzzer and measure their branch table coverage and matcher table coverage.
-Branch coverage is reported by AFL++ using classical instrumentation and a default 64 KB table.
-Matcher table coverage is calculated as the entries accessed divided by matcher table size listed in \autoref{table:matcher_table_size}.
+For fairness, we collected the seeds generated by each fuzzer and measured their branch coverage and matcher table coverage.
+AFL++ reported branch coverage using classical instrumentation and a default 64 kB table. \myComment{Reviewer A(2): `` the methodology behind ... percentages, including the denominators, remains unclear''.
+TODO: If Henry's expr can come through, we can report line coverage.}